-An email was sent to all faculty and instructional academic staff with updated guidance around religious and election day observances including further explanation and examples on putting these policy requirements into practice in courses.
+An email was sent in mid-August to all faculty and instructional academic staff with guidance around religious and election day observances including further explanation and examples on putting these policy requirements into practice in courses.
 If you haven’t already, I encourage you to review.

 Planning for and Responding to Conflict and Disruption in the Classroom